GSA/sdg-indicators-usa/README.md

 ### E) Report National Statistics

 1. After you have approved the submission from your data provider, the statistics and metadata will be viewable to the public.
 2. In the US, we update our NRP through a clearly marked ‘staging’ or testing site before merging with the ‘master,’ or official site that the public can find online.
-This guide describes how to refresh the master site with content from the staging site.
+3. **TODO**: Instructions for refreshing the master site with content from the staging site are under development, and will be added here.

 ## Translations

-To translate the content into other languages, there are 3 things to do:
+To translate the content into other languages, there are a few areas of the codebase to look at:

 ### A) Translate the text of includes and layouts